airwick989/eCamion-OCPP/README.md

 - **State Variables**
   - `sites`: Stores all available cabinet/site data fetched from the API.
-  - `data`: Reserved for temperature or time-series data related to selected stations (currently unused but suggests future use).

 - **`useEffect()` Hook**
   - On initial render, performs a GET request to `/getstations` using a custom Axios instance.